MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cdaofieldexchange-class.md

 ### <a name="parameters"></a>Parametreler

 *N,*<br/>
-' De `CDaoFieldExchange`, aşağıdakilerden biri olabilecek olarak belirtilen **sabit**listesinin bir değeri:
+`CDaoFieldExchange`olarak belirtilen, aşağıdakilerden biri olabilen **sabit**listesi için bir değer:

 - `CDaoFieldExchange::outputColumn`